MUNsdh/readthedocs/docs/source/Going Beyond.rst

     :figwidth: 700px
     :target: ../_static/images/beyond9.png

 The positions of the pins do not matter and can be different from what is specified on the datasheet.
-The most important aspect of the symbool is the pin numbers and names.
+The most important aspect of the symbol is the pin numbers and names.
 Do not mix up the names i.e. pin 1 must always be ground.
-Pin 2 cannot be ground.
+Pin 2 cannot be ground, it must be SW.

 Importing Symbols into KiCAD
 ----------------------------
-Most symbols for components can easily be found online from sites like mouser, component search engine, or snapeda.
+Most component symbols can easily be found online from sites like `mouser <https://www.mouser.ca/>`_, `component search engine <https://componentsearchengine.com/>`_, or `snapeda <https://www.snapeda.com/>`_.
 After downloading it off the site, import it into Kicad by opening the symbol editor >> file >> import symbol.
 If you did not initially create a library, one is needed to store the symbol.
-Follow step 1 of 7.1 - Custom symbols in the library editor to do this.
+Follow step 1 of :ref:`Custom Symbols in Symbol Editor` to do this.

 Custom Footprints in Footprint Editor
 -------------------------------------
-Custom footprints are important if you can't find the footprint online.
+Custom footprints are important if you can't find the specific component footprint online.
 It is also important to know how to create your own footprints as sometimes, footprints found online can be incorrect.
-Incorrect footprints mess up circuit boards by making the components impossible to mount and also impossible to function.
-Mysa Thermostats cites wrong footprints as one of the driving factors for why their first thermostat launch was delayed.
-They are very important.
+Incorrect footprints ruin circuit boards by making the components impossible to mount and also impossible to function.

 If your component is not one of the following standard body sizes or is not listed under a manufacturer on KiCAD, a custom footprint is needed.

 .. figure:: ../_static/images/beyond10.png
     :figwidth: 700px
     :target: ../_static/images/beyond10.png
-kiCAD Standard Body Sizes
+KiCAD Standard Body Sizes

 To do this, a datasheet for the component is needed.
-For this tutorial, let's use this toggle switch as an example.
+For this tutorial, let's use this `toggle switch <https://www.digikey.ca/en/products/detail/c-k/E101SYZQE/484035?s=N4IgTCBcDaKHAEBRAjABiQZQJoC0CKC4QBdAXyA>`_ as an example.

-1. **Create a new library to store the new symbol:** Click the footprint library editor icon |footprint|  on the top toolbar of the project page >> file >> new library.
+1. **Create a new library to store the new symbol:** Click the footprint library editor icon |footprint|  on the top toolbar of the project page then select file >> new library.
 Save the library in your desired location then either select  to save it on kiCAD as a global or a project specific symbol.
-Global symbols can be accessed from any KiCAD project, while project specific symbols can only be accessed from that particular project.
+Global footprints can be accessed from any KiCAD project, while project specific footprints can only be accessed from that particular project.

 2. **Create new footprint:** Click the new footprint icon |footprint| on the top left corner.

 3. **Get component datasheet:** This is an excerpt from the part’s datasheet.
-We will be working in mm.
-As indicated in the datasheet, the dimensions in mm are in brackets and the one outside the bracket is inches.
+We will be working in millimeters (mm).
+As indicated in the datasheet, the dimensions in mm are in brackets and the ones outside the bracket are inches.

 .. figure:: ../_static/images/beyond12.png
     :figwidth: 700px